 Describe any site or buildings that have archaeological or historical significance.

-There are no known sites of archaeological or historical significance.
+There is 1 site of archaeological or historical significance not near the proposed cultivation.
 Please see attached cultural report for any further details.

 • What are the slopes of the cultivation site?